Table of Contents

 Neheb’s Mechanic and General Game Plan

 Neheb is a unique commander.
 This is the only legendary creature that grants red mana at beginning of each post combat main phase for each one life lost by all our opponents this turn.
-There are few important things to note here:
+There are few important things to note here:- Neheb counts life lost in total, not only the damage dealt.
+If an opponent cracks a fetch land in your turn, this loss of life will contribute to Neheb’s mana generation.

 - This is TOTAL life lost, this turn.
 Multiple combats followed by additional main phases will count all the life lost during previous phases.
 Note that the part additional main phase is key for Neheb as his trigger happens on each post combat main phase.
 This makes Seize the Day an incredible card.
 More on this below.